fcadete/TRF2_siRNA/notes_on_project.md

 + TopHat is still running, but the first samples to finish show great mapping.
 Maybe I can filter after mapping to the genome/transcriptome?
 + On specialised forums bioinformaticians say SortMeRNA has better results than Bowtie2 when mapping to rRNA.
 Trying to run that but running into weird error messages.

+## SortMeRNA

+### Procedure

+Used SortMeRNA with the SILVA and RFAM databases to identify rRNA reads in our samples.
+Afterwards ran FastQC on the non-rRNA files.

+### Results

+Each sample had around 1.5% of rRNA.
+This was not enough to remove the peaks in GC content.
+I'm thinking it also includes tRNAs.

+### Next steps

++ TopHat still running.
++ Started Bowtie2 to run against a fasta file extracted from UCSC that has rRNA and tRNA.